Samson Name Meaning: Discover the Origins and Significance of the Name

 Saint Samson was a Welsh bishop who lived in the 6th century.
 He is known for his evangelization of Brittany and his establishment of several monasteries.
 He is also the patron saint of Cornwall and is celebrated on July 28th.

-See also Justin Name Meaning: Origins and Significance
+See also Armin Name Meaning: Origin and Significance Explained

 Samson in Classic Literature